pebble-dev/rebble-help/_topic/appstore-submission.md

 The first 4 fields to fill will be the basic information about your app.

-Fields marked with an asterix are required, but you already knew that, didn't you? :)
+Fields marked with an asterisk are required, but you already knew that, didn't you? :)

 ![](/images/submit/1.png)